cronvel/hyper-markdown-pdf/README.md

-# Hyper Markdown to PDF
+# Hyper PDF

-Early alpha.
+This package is deprecated, it has been moved to [Hyper PDF](https://www.npmjs.com/package/hyper-pdf).

 # TOC
    - [...](#)
 <a name=""></a>